Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Processing Each Zip File

-Using these two functions, we can now process each video, but we still need to create our training and testing tensors.
-To do this, we need to access data for each of the actors in the speech dataset.
+With the two functions defined earlier, we can now process each video, but we still need to create our training and testing tensors.
+To do this, we need every video for all actors in the speech dataset.
 Each actor contains about 60 videos that are relevant to this project.
 We randomly split the videos into training and testing (40 training and 20 testing) for each actor, and merge the videos (and labels) into combined tensors.
 Once we have tensors for each zip file, we combine them together into our full training and testing datasets.
-Keep in mind, the training and testing tensors so far is only for the video data, so we will need other code for processing the audio data.
+Keep in mind, the training and testing tensors so far are only for the video data, so we will need other code for processing the audio data.

 <Details markdown="block">
 <summary>Click here to view the code</summary>